Mexico — 9 min

 If you’re looking for a great place to move where you can thrive as a remote worker, check out our Best Destinations for Remote Work!
 We searched the globe to find the best destinations for remote workers based on seven of the most important factors for remote work success.
 You can customize your own list based on your priorities.
 These destinations are specifically tailored to remote workers, so no matter where you go on the list, you’ll be sure to enjoy a great remote work experience.

 So you’ve relocated and things are going smoothly.
 The only question that remains is how can you maintain great relationships with your colleagues without having that synchronized timezone and quality face-to-face time?

 Just like with any other relationship, the key is making an effort.
 You’ll have to use new strategies when remote, especially if everyone else is back at the office.

-Nadia Vatalidis, VP of people at Remote, advises that remote colleagues and managers should try to lead conversations with a personal check-in.
+Nadia Vatalidis, former VP of people at Remote, advises that remote colleagues and managers should try to lead conversations with a personal check-in.